BigSoftVideo/DOTE/export.md

 #### Syntax highlighting

-_DOTE_ adds syntax highlighting in the editor panel.
+_DOTE_ automatically adds syntax highlighting in the Editor panel.
-You can export this highlighting or just plain text.
+You can also export this highlighting or just plain text.
+There is also [specific formatting](#pretty) that can be added to match either Jeffersonian or Mondadaian style.

 #### Keep technical comments